-9. Choose a daycare or preschool that incorporates physical activity.
+9. Choose a childcare centre or preschool that incorporates physical activity.

-Parents should look for a daycare that dedicates time to encouraging age-appropriate movement every day.
+Parents should look for a childcare centre that dedicates time to encouraging age-appropriate movement every day.
 Little kids need lots of opportunities to move and develop basic skills like running, jumping, hopping, skipping, etc. Structured and unstructured play are both essential in helping them to develop these skills.